-Looking for the Postpartum Info & Support for Dads?
+Looking for the Postpartum Info & Support for Dads and Partners?

 PPD affects the entire family.
-We invite the Dad’s to join us in order to better understand postpartum difficulties and depression. – Dads will; learn strategies that can help Mom feel better; discuss the potential effects on your child; how to get better and get stronger than before.
-This program is limited to 8 Dads and facilitated by Jory & Amanda McMillian, who have experienced PPD and will share how to effectively move through this.
+We invite the partners to join us in order to better understand postpartum difficulties and depression. – They will learn strategies that can help Mom feel better; discuss the potential effects on your child; how to get better and get stronger than before.
+This program is limited to 8 participants and facilitated by Jory & Amanda McMillian, who have experienced PPD and will share how to effectively move through this.